 The cocktail menu reflects the restaurant’s same vibe – lots of options, lots of fun.
 There’s the classic mimosa for those looking for something traditional and there’s also the Bloody Mary cart that allows guests to customize their cocktail with several choices of add-ins.
 I chose the West Candlelight, a cocktail made with vodka, crushed raspberries, St. Germain, and fresh grapefruit.
 It was everything I look for in a good vodka cocktail – fruity without being overly sweet.

 The choices didn’t end with the drinks.
 We got down to serious eating with a sampler of several appetizers which included deviled eggs topped four ways, some Chesapeake crab balls, and a shrimp cocktail topped with fried oysters and avocados.
 The deviled eggs were delicious but the shrimp cocktail was a close second.
 The side of their creamy mac & cheese can’t be overlooked either.
 The entrée choices included red velvet pancakes, frosted flake French toast, Dixie fried chicken sliders, and the real cowboy surfers donut bowl.
-I have to admit I almost ordered the donut bowl for the name alone (you can read a description of the dish here).
+I have to admit I almost ordered the donut bowl for the name alone.
 In the end, I opted for the chicken sliders which satisfied my love for cream gravy and potatoes at breakfast.

 The common theme throughout my experience here was balance.
 The restaurant interior is playful while being serene.
 The food is homey while being elegant.
 The vibe is trendy yet classic.
 It isn’t easy trying to be all things to all people but Liberty Kitchen Garden Oaks makes a really good go of it.

 Note: This is not a sponsored post.
 I was invited to attend a tasting at the restaurant as a member of the Houston Food Blogger Collective.
 All food and drink were provided by Liberty Kitchen Garden Oaks.
 I was not compensated for writing this post nor was I obligated to write a post and all opinions are my own.
 I created this post because I wanted to share my delicious dining experience and a great recipe.

 - 12 large eggs